 NativeScript and Angular – Mobilising a Progress System

-Pace IT recently attended the PUG Spring Conference 2019 where our senior software developer, Sam Bacon, gave a presentation on how to utilise Progress NativeScript and Google’s Angular Framework to mobilise a Progress system into a cross platform mobile app.
+Pace IT recently attended the PUG Conference 2019 where our senior software developer, Sam Bacon, gave a presentation on how to utilise Progress NativeScript and Google’s Angular Framework to mobilise a Progress system into a cross platform mobile app.
 Sam has 7 years’ experience working on web apps and over 2 years’ experience of NativeScript and he’s passionate about building apps for both iPhone and Android.
 Here we summarise his insight and advice.

 The benefits of NativeScript

 With its OpenEdge API Backend, NativeScript has many benefits over hybrid alternatives such as: